albertcordina/Applicant-tracking-system/README.md

           Applicant’s deletion request:

-              showApplicantsDeletionRequest - for Admin review.
-It calls findApplicantsByDeletion method of the ApplicantService class and gets to the account_removal_list.html page.

               removeAccountRequestGetPage –    for Applicant to send the request.
 It calls findApplicantByUsername mehtod of the ApplicantService class and gets the Applicant to the account_removal_request.html page.

                removalAccountRequestSend –     sends the Applicant’s request, i.e. calls the saveApplicant method of the ApplicantService class and changes the boolean deletion to true, then gets to the success_page.html page.

+           showApplicantsDeletionRequest -    for Admin review.
+It calls findApplicantsByDeletion method of the ApplicantService class and gets to the account_removal_list.html page.

+           removeAccountDeletionRequest -  removal of the account deletion request managed by the admin.
+Set to 'false' the 'deletion' boolean.

           Update the Applicant’s data: